-Faith Today earned five 1st-place awards from the CCCA last night, and placed in 8 additional categories.
+Our team earned six first-place awards from the CCCA last night, and placed in eight additional categories.

 It’s a day of celebration for Faith Today and all our contributors as we savour the recognition accorded us last night at the Canadian Christian Communicators Awards for work published in 2020.
 Full details including awards video at their site but here’s the short version of Faith Today mentions.

 We are grateful to all our team members, including those whose names are not listed here, for your work on behalf of the Church in Canada.
 To God be the glory.

 Maxine Hancock’s How Then Shall We Age? for biblical/theological reflection

 Caleb Burney’s Christian Schools Take Diverse Approaches for student journalism

 Interviewer Karen Stiller and producer David Auyeung’s The Faith Today Podcast for best podcast (sample 1, 2, 3)

 Posts by Gregory Butler (Being the Church when we can’t be in the church), Meagan Gillmore (Dear Church, about living on $2,000 a month or less) and Tim Huff (The loneliness vaccine) were the samples that won Faith Today best blog

 Designer Janice Van Eck and photographer Caroline Ryan’s Racism: Three writers shine light on a not-so hidden darkness in the Church for best magazine front cover (circulation 10,000+)